 Much of the research on ecological thresholds has been presented in the context of regime shifts in ecosystems, and the associated concept of multiple stable states (Briske et al., 2006; Groffman et al., 2006).
 In a system with multiple states, disturbance may result in the system crossing a threshold from one state or regime to another, a process that potentially could be difficult to reverse (Folke et al., 2010b).
 Such regime shifts have been documented in a number of different ecosystem types (Scheffer et al., 2001), including forests (Folke et al., 2004, 2010a).
 Potentially, the transition recorded here from beech-dominated closed forest stands to open, park-like areas dominated by grass cover could be considered as an example of a regime shift, from which recovery has been limited to date.
 However, such an interpretation should be made with caution.
-Peterson (1984) and Petraitis (2013) have noted that a number of conditions need to be met for the existence of multiple stable states to be confirmed, including demonstration that a site has the potential to be occupied by two or more distinct communities, the communities should be self-replicating, and the physical environment should not differ between the alternative states.
-In practice, these conditions are rarely, if ever, actually met in field situations (Peterson, 1984; Petraitis, 2013).
+Peterson (1984) and Petraitis (2013) have noted that a number of conditions must be met for the existence of multiple stable states to be confirmed, including demonstration that a site has the potential to be occupied by two or more distinct communities, the communities should be self-replicating, and the physical environment should not differ between the alternative states.
+In practice, these conditions are very rarely met in field situations (Peterson, 1984; Petraitis, 2013).
 The underlying theory of multiple stable states is also based on the assumption that the system is initially at equilibrium, and that the disturbance causing the regime shift is a ‘pulse’ (i.e. short-term) disturbance rather than a ‘press’ (i.e. continuous) disturbance.
 It is not clear that these conditions are fully met by the current example, suggesting that it might be better considered as providing evidence of “persistent alternative states” (Petraitis, 2013) rather than robust evidence of a regime shift.